-- You must be a resident of Washington state;
+- You are a resident of Washington state;

-- You must be enrolled in Medicare Part A and Part B;
+- You are enrolled in Medicare Part A and Part B;

-- You must provide evidence of rejection for medical reasons, a requirement of restrictive riders, an up-rated premium, or a pre-existing conditions limitation on a Medicare supplemental insurance policy, or not have comprehensive Medicare Supplement coverage available to you; and
+- You were rejected for coverage by a health carrier, offered substantially reduced coverage on a Medicare supplemental insurance policy, or you do not have comprehensive Medicare supplemental coverage available to you; and

 Determining if You Have Reasonable Choice of Medicare Advantage Plans (Part C)

-Under Washington law effective August 1, 2009, to be eligible for coverage under WSHIP’s Medicare-eligible Basic Plan you must live in a Washington county where you do not have reasonable choice of comprehensive Medicare Advantage Plans (Part C).
+Under Washington law, to be eligible for coverage under WSHIP’s Medicare-eligible Basic Plan you must live in a Washington county where you do not have reasonable choice of comprehensive Medicare Advantage Plans (Part C).

 Definition of Reasonable Choice